On High-Dimensional Change-Point Detection Based on Pairwise Distances: High-dimensional behaviour of the proposed method

 \begin{example} $\Zvec_1,\Zvec_2,\ldots,\Zvec_{25} \stackrel{iid}{\sim} \mathcal{N}\left(\boldsymbol{0}_{d},\boldsymbol{I}_{d}\right)$ and $\Zvec_{26 },\Zvec_{27},\ldots,\Zvec_{50}\stackrel{iid}{\sim}\mathcal{N}\left(\muvec,\boldsymbol{I}_{d}\right)$, where the first $\floor{d^{\beta}}$ many components of $\muvec$ are $1$ and rest are $0$. \end{example}

-\begin{example} Let $\Zvec_1,\Zvec_2,\ldots,\Zvec_{25} \stackrel{iid}{\sim}\mathcal{N}\!\left(\boldsymbol{0}_{d},\,\boldsymbol{I}_{d}\right)$ and $\Zvec_{26},\Zvec_{27},\ldots,\Zvec_{50} \stackrel{iid}{\sim}\mathcal{N}\!\left(\boldsymbol{0}_{d},\,\boldsymbol{\Sigma}_{2}\right)$, where $\boldsymbol{\Sigma}_{2} $ is a diagonal matrix with the first $\lfloor d^{\beta}\rfloor$ elements $3$ and the rest are $1$. \end{example}
+\begin{example} Let $\Zvec_1,\Zvec_2,\ldots,\Zvec_{25} \stackrel{iid}{\sim}\mathcal{N}\!\left(\boldsymbol{0}_{d},\,\boldsymbol{I}_{d}\right)$ and $\Zvec_{26},\Zvec_{27},\ldots,\Zvec_{50} \stackrel{iid}{\sim}\mathcal{N}\!\left(\boldsymbol{0}_{d},\,\boldsymbol{\Sigma}\right)$, where $\boldsymbol{\Sigma} $ is a diagonal matrix with the first $\lfloor d^{\beta}\rfloor$ elements $3$ and the rest are $1$. \end{example}

-For each example, we carried out our experiment for different choices of $d$ ($d=2^i$ for $i=1,2,\ldots,10$).
-In each case, we repeated the experiment 1000 times and computed the success rates (i.e, the proportions of times the true change-point is detected) for BG-$\ell_2$, BG-$\ell_1$ and BG-exp.
-These success rates are reported in Figure 5.
+For each example, we conducted our experiment with different choices of $d$ ($d=2^i$ for $i=1,2,\ldots,10$).
+In each case, we repeated the experiment 1000 times and computed the success rates (i.e, the proportions of times the true change-point is detected) for Proposed-$\ell_2$, Proposed-$\ell_1$ and Proposed-exp.
+These success rates are reported in Figure \ref{fig:combined_success_loc_scale_sparse}.